gauthamramesh3110/blowfish-aim-adult/docs/architecture.md

 | workclass | partition, 4 blocks | complete inside a block, nothing across |
 | income | full protection | complete graph `K_2` |

-Spec §6.3 decision 3 specifies a different neighbour relation from the one used here; this implementation follows AIM's, so the sensitivity values below do not match the reference table in spec §7.

-Spec §5.2's "`I_k` for a full-protection axis" now makes sense rather than contradicting §4.1: `I_k` *is* the bottom-star's incidence matrix.
-The per-axis policies above are unchanged — bottom edges are added universally on top of them, so a full-protection axis carries both `K_k` and its bottom edges.
+Bottom edges are added universally on top of these, so a full-protection axis carries both `K_k` and its bottom edges.

 ### The transform